-State Forestry Agency/Commission are also responsible for implementing forestry BMP's as directed by the Clean Water Act and conducting periodic BMP implementation monitoring.
+Each State Forestry Agency/Commission are also responsible for implementing forestry BMP's as directed by the Clean Water Act and conducting periodic BMP implementation monitoring.
 State-wide BMP compliance reports are readily available.
 The NASF website contains many useful reports including, Effectiveness of forestry BMP's in the United States: Literature Review, which was published in Forest Ecology and Management (2016: 133 - 151).
 The review determined forestry BMP's are effective when implemented as recommended by state forestry agencies.
 Proper implementation of forestry BMP's protect soil quality.

+There are few studies looking at the effect of timber harvesting on forest soils in the United States.
 The United States Department of Agriculture Forest Service General Technical Report INT-69 titled, Forest Soil Biology - Timber Harvesting Relationships: A Perspective, concluded generally timber harvesting does not have a long-term impact on forest soil productivity and if changes do exist these are generally small and only last a few years.